If you're looking for unique places to stay in Alberta, check out the Charming Inns…

-I’ve just returned from a two night stay at Buffalo Mountain Lodge in Banff National Park.
+I enjoyed a two night stay in June at Buffalo Mountain Lodge in Banff National Park.
 My sister-in-law joined me for a girls getaway and the only thing we both had to say when we left yesterday, was that our visit was way too short.

 You won’t hear much noise, other than birds chirping, when you curl up with a glass of wine and a good book on your own private balcony either.
 At night time, we were lulled to sleep with the haunting sound of a train whistle way off in the distance.
 It was far enough away that it only added to the ambiance.